 Acupuncture works extremely well as a specific treatment or in conjunction with Sports Massage.
 Clients receive long lasting benefits and quicker results.

 Acupuncture has been chosen by people as a complementary health choice for many centuries.
-Jo Sturgess and Claire Jellows are trained in both traditional eastern acupuncture and ‘dry needling’.
+David Elphick, Jo Sturgess and Claire Jellows are trained by the renowned Acupuncturist Bernard Nolan in both traditional eastern acupuncture and ‘dry needling’ techniques for Sports Injuries.

 The needles used are hair-like thin and most clients feel nothing at all when the needle enters the skin.